cnmiller127/Fitness-Tracker/README.md

 which keeps track of user information.
 Express.js was used for html routing and database extraction and entry.
 The front end code was analyzed in order to comprehend what needed to be done on the backend.
 A custom method was added to obtain the total workout duration.

+## Front End Changes

+Changes were made to the front end for a better UI.
+Changes were made so that exercises are not repeated in the durations graphs, but rather added.
+For the bar graph, the total weight function was changed to add the total weight for the corresponding day associated with the workout in the database.

 ## Screenshot

 ![Screenshot](images/ss.PNG)